MPetovick/SHUMZU/v01/readme_SHZverified.md

-# QR Hash Generator - User Manual
+# SHZverified - User Manual

 ## What Does It Do?